Spring into Self-Compassion: How to Handle Body Image Issues as the Weather Warms

 Every January 1st is a hard time for body image, and so is summer.
 We are supposed to be mostly there with the progress we promised ourselves at the turn of the year.
 The ever elusive “beach-ready body” hasn’t appeared yet and apparently we only have ourselves to blame.
 The over-saturated messages about detoxes, restrictive eating habits, and workout challenges are unavoidable.
 This is especially triggering for people who are recovering from an eating disorder or trying to overcome chronic dieting.

-How To Cope With Diet Talk:
+How to Cope With Diet Culture and “Beach Body” Pressure:

 This is when I encourage my clients to lean into Intuitive Eating.
 Intuitive Eating has ten principles that you can read about here.
 Intuitive Eating focuses on having food freedom, while also respecting your body, and honoring its hunger and fullness cues.
 Instead of letting the harmful narratives around losing weight make food the enemy, Intuitive Eating aims to help people have a relaxed and healthy relationship with food.
+If you want a deeper dive, you may also like: Ditch Diet Culture: A Therapist’s Guide to Intuitive Eating.

 As for changes in movement, the same thing goes.
 Intuitive Eating does have a whole section about movement and the importance of utilizing it wisely.
 You can read about it in the Intuitive Eating book.
 The important thing about Intuitive Eating is to not punish yourself with exercise, but to find movement that feels good to you.
 Incorporating movement into a daily routine has profound effects on mental health and can be a really helpful tool in managing stress during this time.
+Here is a great article on how to incorporate joyful movement into your life again.

 Therapist-Approved Strategies to Cope With Body Image Issues

-Reframe Negative Self-Talk
+Reframe Negative Self-Talk Without Forcing Body Positivity

 Body image is (or at least, can be) an internal battleground.
 It can feel isolating and, quite frankly, depressing to hear the inner critic all of the time.
 Identifying the ways in which you talk to yourself about your body is so important.
 If negative self-talk goes unchecked, it begins to feel like facts and you begin to think and feel accordingly.

 Does this mean you have to be overly positive about your body to yourself in order to combat some of this critical thinking?
 Absolutely not.
 It does mean, however, that the thought needs to at least be called out.
 Label a negative thought something; call it a “Karen” if that resonates.
 I find it helpful to have my clients ascribe this voice not to them and their own thoughts about their body, but to Diet Culture.
 Externalizing negative self-talk helps you to be critical of those thoughts and not yourself for having them.
+Cognitive behavioral therapy is an effective intervention for responding to and reshaping negative thoughts.

 I have mixed feelings about mantras.
 I think they work for some people and not others, so take this advice or leave it.
 Find a mantra about positive self-image that you actually believe (don’t force yourself to be in a place with your body that you simply aren’t yet) and use it when you notice the negative body image taking over.
 It can be a quick way of regulating yourself so that you don’t spiral out.
 If you are having a hard time coming up with mantras or affirmations for your body, here is a list to get you started.

-Use Somatic Tools to Cultivate Body Safety
+Use Somatic Tools for Nervous System Support to Create Safety in Your Body

 We talk about this all of the time when I do Somatic Experiencing with clients: healing trauma (or in this case, negative body image) requires safety.
 Having safe experiences in the body is a great antidote to difficult feelings about your body image.
 This is why finding experiences, or even dropping into experiences of pleasure helps so much with body image.
 Some examples that feel somatically good to some of my clients: